elyukai/optolith-database-schema/docs/reference/Cantrip.md

 `parameters` | Measurable parameters of a cantrip. | <a href="#Cantrip/parameters">See details</a>
 `target` | The target category – the kind of creature or object – the skill affects. | <a href="#Cantrip/target">See details</a>
 `property_id` | The property's identifier. | <a href="#Cantrip/property_id">See details</a>
-`note` | A note specifying the dissemination of the cantrip in different traditions.
+`note?` | A note specifying the dissemination of the cantrip in different traditions.
 Sometimes a cantrip is exclusively available to one or more specific traditions, but usually one the academies and traditions are listed the cantrip is most commonly teached in. | <a href="#Cantrip/note">See details</a>
 `src` |  | <a href="#Cantrip/src">See details</a>
 `translations` | All translations for the entry, identified by IETF language tag (BCP47). | <a href="#Cantrip/translations">See details</a>
 `enhancements?` |  | <a href="#Cantrip/enhancements">See details</a>